DanielMcCabe/MessageFlow/README.md

 -----------------------------------------

 Create a placeholder div to put the MessageFlow diagram in.
-You will need to set the width and height also as the MessageFlow library bases its dimensions on the dimensions of the placeholder div.
+You will need to set the width and height also as the MessageFlow library bases its initial size on the dimensions of the placeholder div.

 ```
 <div id="placeholder" style="width:600px;height:600px;"></div>